brick-a-brack/eagle-animation/README.md

 - 🚀 Downloads are available on the [Github releases page](https://github.com/brick-a-brack/eagle-animation/releases).
 - ☁️ Try it directly in your browser using [the Web hosted version](https://app.eagle-animation.com/).
-- 🐛 You can report issues on the [Github issues tracker](https://github.com/brick-a-brack/eagle-animation/issues).
+- 🐛 You can report issues on the [Github issue tracker](https://github.com/brick-a-brack/eagle-animation/issues).
 - 🧑‍⚖️ The source code is published under [GPLv3](http://www.gnu.org/licenses/gpl.html).

 ## F.A.Q.
 (Frequently Asked Questions)